Toll Roads in Italy: How They Work and How to Pay (Without Fines)

 This is the part that trips people up.
 At the toll barrier, lanes are colour-coded by payment method:

-• Some lanes are mixed; read the overhead sign before you commit.
+• Some lanes take more than one method.
+Read the overhead sign before you commit to a lane, not after.

 Tolls and ZTL are not the same thing

 • Toll (autostrada): you pay to use the motorway.
-Normal and expected.
+Normal, expected, and the subject of everything above.

 • ZTL (Zona a Traffico Limitato): restricted zones in the historic centres of cities like Rome, Florence, Milan and Siena.
-Here you don’t pay a toll — you simply can’t enter without authorisation, and if you do, you get a fine.
+There’s no fee to pay here.
+You simply can’t enter without authorisation, and if you do, a camera catches your plate and a fine follows.

 How to avoid surprises

-• Carry some cash in case a foreign card is rejected at the booth.
+• Carry some cash in case a foreign card gets rejected at the booth.

-• For long drives, consider renting with Telepass pre-fitted.
+• For long drives, ask about a car with Telepass pre-fitted.

 If you’re still planning, you can compare car rental prices in Italy and ask about a Telepass-equipped car for longer routes.